 You can protect RSA SecurID Authenticate device registration with an access policy to control which users can complete device registration.
 You might want to use this access policy to allow only a subset of your users (for example, your Sales org) to use the Authenticate app for additional authentication.

-You specify identity source user attributes to define the target population for this access policy.
+You specify identity source user attributes and certain conditions (Authentication Source, IP Address, and Trusted Network) to define the target population for this access policy.
 By default, all users are allowed to complete device registration.
 This access policy does not currently support Additional Authentication options.